ncpol3sdpa/ncpol3sdpa/SUIVI.md

 - (Nazar) Redo the property based testing Merge Request because the Yann's reorganization broke everything
 - (Yann)
   * Work on audit presentation

+# 19/05/2025
+- (Nazar) Implement getting the full solution from the mosek solver from the SOS decomposition